AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

  </tbody>
 </table>

-#### Create an agreement
+#### Create an agreement {#create-an-agreement}

 This action module creates an agreement, sends it out for signature, and returns the agreement ID.

 >[!NOTE]
 >
 >We recommend uploading the document to sign as a transient document, then mapping it to the File to send field in the Create an agreement module.
-For an example, see [Upload document](#upload) in this article.
+For an example, see [Upload document](#upload-document) in this article.

 <table cellspacing="0">
  <col>